ballerina-platform/module-ballerinax-rabbitmq/rabbitmq-ballerina/Module.md

 This sample code will declare,
 - a durable auto-delete exchange of the type `rabbitmq:DIRECT_EXCHANGE`
-- a durable, non-exclusive non-auto-delete queue with a well-known name
+- a durable, non-exclusive, non-auto-delete queue with a well-known name

 #### Deleting Entities and Purging Queues